SaxyPandaBear/TwitchSongRequests/README.md

 # TwitchSongRequests

+---

+## Update: 2026-02-26

+I received an email from Spotify and will relevant excerpts here:

+> Starting March 9, 2026, we will start applying the new restrictions and requirements to all applications in “Development Mode” using Spotify’s Web API. ...
+Development Mode use will require a Spotify Premium account (incl.
+Family and duo).
+This is to ensure accountability and to reduce automated misuse at scale.
+Only the main account associated with the app must be on Premium.
+Authorized users do not need a subscription.

+For those who aren't aware, the reason I have a restriction of 25 users is because my application is stuck in "Development Mode" because they will not approve it for general use.
+I have canceled my own Spotify Premium after 13 years of being a paying customer for personal reasons, that align with the recent call to [boycott Spotify](https://bdsmovement.net/boycott-spotify).
+As such, starting on March 9th when these restrictions are implemented, my application will stop working.
+I apologize for the inconvenience to the streamers that will be impacted by this, as well to the streamers who have onboarded and are waiting to be added.
+I am going to spend some time looking into alternative platforms (see [#476](https://github.com/SaxyPandaBear/TwitchSongRequests/issues/476)).

+For those who want to self-host because they are going to keep a Spotify Premium membership, all I say to you is I will not be making any updates to the Spotify portion of this going forward, and you are on your own.
+I will cut a protected branch of this repo named `spotify` and leave it in perpetuity.

+### What does this mean for me?
+If you are a currently onboarded streamer that is using this, it will stop working on or after March 9th.
+I don't really know when nor do I care because I can't do anything about it.
+If you onboarded and are waiting for me to enable access for you, I'm sorry for the inconvenience.
+There are alternative applications that probably still do the same thing, though I don't know if the other changes Spotify is implementing impacts those developers as well (probably).

+It would be in your best interest to go through the process of revoking access to the application (detailed below in the README), but sometime after March 9th I will go and wipe my database too.

+---

 Integrate Twitch channel point rewards directly with a user's Spotify player.
 Configure a channel point reward to accept a Spotify song URL, and enqueue the song in the user's current playing session.